HewlettPackard/swarm-learning/docs/Troubleshooting.md

 ####    Custom message: Error in communicating with server https://HOST_SYSTEM_IP:5814 (default port) ####

 #### Problem Description
-Error code: 6002, as shown in below screenshot happens when running SL Node without starting APLS server and License setup.
+Error code: 6002, as shown in below screenshot happens when SL is not able to connect to the APLS server.

    ![Error_6002](./images/Error_6002_running_SL_node_without_Server_and_License.png)